Italy striker Balotelli to wear Puma boots in sponsorship deal

-FRANKFURT Puma has signed up Italian striker Mario Balotelli to wear its football boots, part of the German sportswear company's efforts to strengthen a footwear business that has lost out to rivals Nike and Adidas in recent years.
+FRANKFURT Dec 23 Puma has signed up Italian striker Mario Balotelli to wear its soccer boots, part of the German sportswear company's efforts to strengthen a footwear business that has lost out to rivals Nike and Adidas in recent years.

 Puma, which is 84 percent-owned by French luxury group Kering, wants to sign up big-name players ahead of next year's football World Cup in Brazil.